opedro-c/easy-health/README.md

 # easy-heatlh
-A system made for those who want to easily find and provide professional heatlh services
+A system made for those who want to easily find and provide professional health services